abnerrjo/BlogSourceCode/source/_posts/2015-10-13-building-a-restful-web-service-in-c-plus-plus.markdown

 	return 0;
 }
 ```
 Now let's get the POST parameters.
-We expect the parameters be the same of the table attributes (except for ID).
+We expect the parameters to be the same of the table attributes (except for ID).
 We can access the post parameters through the ```environment().posts``` list:

 ``` C++ post.cpp
 bool response()